-- Documents not included in the online application form can be emailed to email@example.com by 21 January 2020.
+- documents not included in the online application form can be emailed to email@example.com by the application deadline.

 Your application will only be considered if it contains the above and you have met our minimum criteria.
 If we need further details or additional documentation we will contact you.

 If researchers in the appropriate pathway are interested in your research proposal, we will invite you to a formal interview for a more in-depth discussion about your application.